ember-fastboot/ember-cli-fastboot/README.md

 [Node 6.3](https://nodejs.org/en/blog/release/v6.3.0/) is the first version to offer support for the `--inspect` flag.
 This is intended to replace usage of tools like node-inspector.
-However the `--inspect` flag isn't suitable for debugging Fastboot apps because Node does not support debugging of code in a vm module context (see [this issue](https://github.com/nodejs/node/issues/7593)), which is a module that Fastboot utilizes.
+However the `--inspect` flag isn't suitable for debugging FastBoot apps because Node does not support debugging of code in a vm module context (see [this issue](https://github.com/nodejs/node/issues/7593)), which is a module that FastBoot utilizes.

 Because of this, it's recommended to use either node-inspector, or Node's [out-of-process debugging utility](https://nodejs.org/api/debugger.html#debugger_debugger),